gsainath/interview/README.md

 Is there any photograph or legal document proof of your marriage?

-`Yes, I do have marriage certificate and some wedding photographs`
+`Yes, I do have marriage certificate and some wedding photographs and wedding invitation`

-`-----show marriage certificate and a wedding photograph------`
+`-----show marriage certificate and a wedding photograph and wedding invitation------`

 Can you show us a marriage certificate? or Has your marriage been registered?